Arc De Triomphe In Paris

 Arc De Triomphe has been one of the most famous monuments and landmark of tourist attraction in Paris that stands right at the centre of the Place Charles de Gaulle also called as the “Place de l’Étoile“.
-Situated on the western side of the famous Champs-Élysées, the arc is a part of L’Axe historique, a series of grand monuments and gracious boulevards extending from Louvre Palace to the exterior of the city.
+Situated on the western side of the famous Champs-Élysées, the Arc De Triomphe in Paris is a part of L’Axe historique, a series of grand monuments and gracious boulevards extending from Louvre Palace to the exterior of the city.

 Arc de Triomphe was ordered to be constructed by the then emperor of France, Napoleon in 1806 as a tribute to his Grand Armée brave hearts who lost their lives in the Napoleonic war.
 Napoleon was inspired by the Roman Arch of Titus and wanted to build his 19th century version of the monument.
-The monument was built between 1806 and 1836.
 In 1810, Napoleon had entered Paris from under a huge wooden model of the anticipated future arc with his new wife Marie-Louise.